Four flush: In media

-The first Governor of Oklahoma, Charles N. Haskell, denounced President and political opponent Theodore Roosevelt, calling him a "four flusher".
+The first governor of Oklahoma, Charles N. Haskell, denounced president and political opponent Theodore Roosevelt, calling him a "four flusher".

-Metro Pictures released a comedy titled The Four-Flusher in 1919.
-Several other films have used the term in their titles.
+Metro Pictures released the comedy The Four Flusher in 1919.
+Several other films have the term in their titles.

-In the 1922 Harold Lloyd silent film Dr. Jack the phrase "a four-flusher" is used to describe the doctor in charge of "The Sick-Little-Well-Girl" in the city.
+In the 1922 Harold Lloyd silent film Dr. Jack, the phrase "a four flusher" is used to describe the doctor in charge of "The Sick-Little-Well-Girl" in the city.

 The Four Flusher is the name of an American comedy written in 1925.

-In the 1926 silent film The Show-Off, the character Clara (played by Louise Brooks) refers to the character Aubrey Piper (played by Ford Sterling) as a four-flusher meaning he is a braggart or a person who makes false or pretentious claims.
-In the film, his "four-flushing" has resulted in the loss of money needed to pay for the mortgage on the Fisher family home.
+In the 1926 silent film The Show-Off, Clara (Louise Brooks) calls Aubrey Piper (Ford Sterling) a four flusher, meaning a braggart or a person who makes false or pretentious claims.
+In the film, his "four flushing" has resulted in the loss of money needed to pay for the mortgage on the Fisher family home.

+In the 1933 Marx Brothers movie Duck Soup, Rufus T. Firefly (Groucho Marx) calls Ambassador Trentino a "four-flushing swine".

-In the 1941 movie, Hellzapoppin' the character Pepi (played by Mischa Auer) is called a four flusher.
+In the 1941 movie Hellzapoppin', Pepi (Mischa Auer) is called a four flusher.

-In the 1945 film Detour Tom Neal's character calls another character a four-flusher.
-(The other character is named Charlie Haskell Jr., echoing the name of the Oklahoma governor mentioned above.)
+In the 1945 film Detour, Tom Neal's character calls another character, Charlie Haskell Jr. (echoing the name of the Oklahoma governor), a four flusher.

-In the 1948 film Homecoming starring Clark Gable, one of the characters calls Gable's character a "four flusher".
+In the 1948 film Homecoming, Clark Gable's character is called a four flusher.

-Following his dismissal of Gen. MacArthur as Supreme Commander of Allied Powers in 1951, President Harry Truman confided to Merle Miller that Gen. George Marshall referred to MacArthur as a "four-flusher and no two ways about it".
+After dismissing Douglas MacArthur as Supreme Commander of Allied Powers in 1951, President Harry Truman told Merle Miller that General George Marshall had called MacArthur a "four flusher and no two ways about it".

-A Popeye cartoon released in 1954 was titled "Floor Flusher", as a pun on four flusher.
+A 1954 Popeye cartoon is titled "Floor Flusher", a pun on "four flusher".

-In the 1967 Disney film The Jungle Book, Bagheera calls Baloo a "four-flusher" when he sees that Baloo is still alive after believing that he was dead.
+In the 1967 Disney film The Jungle Book, Bagheera calls Baloo a "four flusher" when he sees that Baloo is still alive after believing that he was dead.

-The Doobie Brothers included the song "Double Dealin' Four Flusher" in their 1975 album Stampede.
+The Doobie Brothers' song "Double Dealin' Four Flusher" is on their 1975 album Stampede.

 The phrase was used frequently by screenwriter John Hughes as something of a trademark.
 In National Lampoon's Christmas Vacation, Clark refers to his boss as "four flushing" in his tirade over his corporate Christmas present.
 In Home Alone 2: Lost in New York, it is used by the mafia boss Johnny in the fictional film Angels with Even Filthier Souls.
-In Uncle Buck, a quite drunk Pooter the Clown calls Buck a four flusher when ordered to leave the family home, which results in Buck punching the clown right in the face.
+In Uncle Buck, a quite drunk Pooter the Clown calls Buck a four flusher when ordered to leave the family home, which results in Buck punching the clown in the face.